chrisbrinkmann/web-student-tracker/README.md

 ## Design

-This is a baic MVC design with a MySQL DB, Servlet controllers, and JSP rendered view.
+This is a basic MVC design with a MySQL DB, Servlet controllers, and JSP views.